Tuukka Taponen: 2025

 In October 2024, Taponen was again recruited by ART Grand Prix, this time to contest the full 2025 FIA Formula 3 season with the French outfit.
 He was joined at the team by FRECA rival James Wharton and returning driver Laurens van Hoepen.
 Taponen achieved his first Formula 3 podium in the sprint race at Sakhir, finishing third.

 2026

-In 2026, Taponen will switch to MP Motorsport for his second season of Formula 3, alongside Formula 4 champions Alessandro Giusti and Mattia Colnaghi.
+In 2026, Taponen switched to MP Motorsport for his second season of Formula 3, alongside Formula 4 champions Alessandro Giusti and Mattia Colnaghi.

 Formula One

 In 2023, Taponen joined the Ferrari Driver Academy after winning the FDA World Scouting Final.